Updated: Mar 22

 First, we found a sweatshirt with a kangaroo pocket size that we liked and measured it.
 It came out to be 10.5 inches by 10.5 inches.
 We decided to make the pocket a little bigger and added a few inches.
 With seam allowance, our initial square came out as 11 inches by 14 inches.

 I then embroidered her name.
 I am still new to embroidery, but the white thread was an easy choice to help her name stand out against the dark pink fabric.

-We chose the blue for the lining and cut a square the same size.
+We chose the blue fabric for the lining and cut a square the same size as the pink fabric.
 I kept the stabilizer from the embroidery work on the back of the pink fabric and sandwiched it (with wrong sides of the fabric together) between the lining and the front.
 From here it was easy to cut out matching pockets!
 I pinned the 2 pieces of fabric in place, for the next step.

 For the pocket entrances, I marked a line 2 inches in on either side and 6 inches down on either side with a water soluble marker.
-I drew and then cut an arch from mark to mark on either side.
+I drew and then cut an arch from the marks on either side.

 To connect the 2 sides, I pinned the fabric together with right sides facing in.
-I stitched 1/4 inch around the edges, all the way around and leaving about a 3 - 4 inch gap to turn the pocket right side out.
-The next step was to trim the corners and turn the pocket with the right sides facing out and press.
+I stitched 1/4 inch seam around the edges, all the way around and leaving about a 3 - 4 inch gap to turn the pocket right side out.
+The next step was to trim the corners and turn the pocket with the right sides facing out.